mrballistic/ableton-helpbot/memory-bank/systemPatterns.md

 2. Frontend sends request to backend API
 3. Backend retrieves relevant context from vector store
 4. Context is combined with question in prompt template
-5. Prompt is sent to Ollama LLM for processing
+5. Prompt is sent to LocalAI with GPT-4o for processing
 6. Response is formatted with markdown
 7. Response and source context are returned to frontend
 8. Frontend displays response with formatting and source references